Xinyue-HU/xinyue-hu.github.io/index.md

 An interactive email application achieves secure communication through symmetric encryption, digital signature and authentication.
 The program allows multiple users and attackers to join.

 ### Shooting Game Using Processing IDE
 Processing is a graphical library and IDE built for the art and visual design.
-I referred to the game ”The Binding of Isaac” and developed a Chinoiserie shooting game using Processing.
+I referred to the game 'The Binding of Isaac' and developed a Chinoiserie shooting game using Processing.
 During each game phase, the enemy would move in a semi-random way and periodically shoot bullets towards the player, the player need to dodge attack and take down the enemy along the way.

 ## Selected Courses
 ### CS Courses: